pingles/clj-kafka/README.md

   (send (record "test-topic" (.getBytes "hello world!"))))
 ```

-One key difference is that sending is asynchrounous by default. `send`
+One key difference is that sending is asynchronous by default. `send`
 returns a `Future` immediately.
-If you want synchrounous behaviour,
+If you want synchronous behaviour
 you can deref it right away:

 ```clj